fanyangxyz/blend-images-cursor/README.md

 # Blend Images with Open Weights

-This project demonstrates how to blend (merge) multiple images into a single output image using **open-source neural-network weights**.
+This project demonstrates **two different approaches** to blend (merge) multiple images into a single output image using **open-source neural-network weights**.
+Both methods leverage different aspects of modern AI models to create visually compelling blends.
-We leverage the *Stable Diffusion* VAE (Variational Auto-Encoder) from Hugging Face (`stabilityai/sd-vae-ft-mse`) to encode each input image into a latent space, average the latent representations, and decode the averaged latent back to pixel space.
-The result is a visually plausible blend of the inputs.

-> **Why the VAE?**  The VAE component of Stable Diffusion is small (~335 MB), publicly licensed, and can reconstruct high-quality 512×512 RGB images.
-Averaging in latent space often yields smoother, more natural blends than simple pixel-space alpha blending.

 ---

-## Quick start
+## Setup

 ```bash
 # 1. Clone this repo (or copy the code)